Gangabal Lake Trek 2026: Best Time, Itinerary, Package Info

 Day 2 : Sonamarg to Nichinai (3620 m) (13 km) (4/5 hours)

-Post breakfast start the trek to Nichinai.
-A short descent through pine forests leads us to a bridge over the Sindh River.
-Now, the ascent is steep to Shkoder.
+Post breakfast, start the trek to Nichinai.
+A short descent through pine forests leads to a bridge over the Sindh River.
+From here, the ascent becomes steep towards Shkoder.

-It is an amusing vantage point offering sight of the glacier and the Sindh valley.
-From here a long descent will take you to Nichinai, campsite for the day.
+Shkoder is an amusing vantage point offering splendid views of the glacier and the Sindh Valley.
+From this point, a long descent leads down to Nichinai, which serves as the campsite for the day.

 Day 4 : Krishansar to Dubta Pani (3280 m) (16 km) (4/5 hours)